The 401(k) Loan Dilemma: Is It Ever a Good Idea?

 - Not all employee-sponsored plans allow 401(k) loans.

-- Leave your current job, and you might have to repay your loan in full before exiting the door.
-If your plan doesn’t state a specific protocol for departing employees, you’re bound by IRS rules.
+- When you leave your current job, you might have to repay your loan in full before you exit the door.
+If your plan doesn’t state rules for departing employees, you’re bound by IRS rules.

 - Default on the loan, and you’ll owe both a 10% penalty and taxes on the outstanding balance if you're under 59-½ or qualify for another exception.
 You’ll also lose out on any potential growth in your tax-advantaged account.